 You’ll find all sorts of cheap, authentic Mexican food like pozole and carne asada at the food stands inside the large building labeled “MERCADO” (you can see this building from the museum terrace.)
 Remember not to wander off beyond the plaza, though.

 The Other Tequila Museum in Polanco

-This was meant to be a temporary museum that will be open during parts of 2019-2020.
+This was meant to be a temporary museum.
 Visit there if you like, but I still recommend the Plaza Garibaldi location to get the original museo del tequila experience.